jaegertracing/documentation/content/docs/next-release/apis.md

 * **internal** - the APIs intended for internal communications between Jaeger components and not recommended for use by external components.
 * **deprecated** - the APIs that are only maintained for legacy reasons and will be phased out in the future.

-Since Jaeger v1.32, the Collector and Query Service ports that serve gRPC endpoints enable [gRPC reflection][grpc-reflection].
+Since Jaeger v1.32, **jaeger-collector** and **jaeger-query** Service ports that serve gRPC endpoints enable [gRPC reflection][grpc-reflection].
 Unfortunately, the internally used `gogo/protobuf` has a [compatibility issue][gogo-reflection] with the official `golang/protobuf`, and as a result only the `list` reflection command is currently working properly.

 ## Span reporting APIs

-Agent and Collector are the two components of the Jaeger backend that can receive spans.
+**jaeger-agent** and **jaeger-collector** are the two components of the Jaeger backend that can receive spans.
 At this time they support two sets of non-overlapping APIs.

 ### OpenTelemetry Protocol (stable)

 Since v1.35, the Jaeger backend can receive trace data from the OpenTelemetry SDKs in their native [OpenTelemetry Protocol (OTLP)][otlp].
-It is no longer necessary to configure the OpenTelemetry SDKs with Jaeger exporters, nor deploy the OpenTelemetry Collectors between the OpenTelemetry SDKs and the Jaeger backend.
+It is no longer necessary to configure the OpenTelemetry SDKs with Jaeger exporters, nor deploy the OpenTelemetry **jaeger-collector**s between the OpenTelemetry SDKs and the Jaeger backend.

 The OTLP data is accepted in these formats: (1) binary gRPC, (2) Protobuf over HTTP, (3) JSON over HTTP.
-For more details on the OTLP receiver see the [official documentation][otlp-rcvr] (note that not all configuration options are supported in the Jaeger collector, and only tracing data is accepted, since Jaeger does not store other telemetry types).
+For more details on the OTLP receiver see the [official documentation][otlp-rcvr] (note that not all configuration options are supported in **jaeger-collector**, and only tracing data is accepted, since Jaeger does not store other telemetry types).

 [otlp-rcvr]: https://github.com/open-telemetry/opentelemetry-collector/blob/main/receiver/otlpreceiver/README.md

 ### Thrift over UDP (stable)

-The Agent can only receive spans over UDP in Thrift format.
+**jaeger-agent** can only receive spans over UDP in Thrift format.
 The primary API is a UDP packet that contains a Thrift-encoded `Batch` struct defined in [jaeger.thrift] IDL file, located in the [jaeger-idl] repository.
-Most Jaeger Clients use Thrift's `compact` encoding, however some client libraries do not support it (notably, Node.js) and use Thrift's `binary` encoding (sent to  a different UDP port).
-The Agent's API is defined by [agent.thrift] IDL file.
+Most Jaeger Clients use Thrift's `compact` encoding, however some client libraries do not support it (notably, Node.js) and use Thrift's `binary` encoding (sent to  a different UDP port). **jaeger-agent**'s API is defined by [agent.thrift] IDL file.

-For legacy reasons, the Agent also accepts spans over UDP in Zipkin format, however, only very old versions of Jaeger clients can send data in that format and it is officially deprecated.
+For legacy reasons, **jaeger-agent** also accepts spans over UDP in Zipkin format, however, only very old versions of Jaeger clients can send data in that format and it is officially deprecated.

 ### Protobuf via gRPC (stable)

-In a typical Jaeger deployment, Agents receive spans from Clients and forward them to Collectors.
-Since Jaeger v1.11 the official and recommended protocol between Agents and Collectors is `jaeger.api_v2.CollectorService` gRPC endpoint defined in [collector.proto] IDL file.
-The same endpoint can be used to submit trace data from SDKs directly to the Collector.
+In a typical Jaeger deployment, **jaeger-agent**s receive spans from Clients and forward them to **jaeger-collector**s.
+Since Jaeger v1.11 the official and recommended protocol between **jaeger-agent**s and **jaeger-collector**s is `jaeger.api_v2.CollectorService` gRPC endpoint defined in [collector.proto] IDL file.
+The same endpoint can be used to submit trace data from SDKs directly to **jaeger-collector**.

 ### Thrift over HTTP (stable)

-In some cases it is not feasible to deploy Jaeger Agent next to the application, for example, when the application code is running as a serverless function.
-In these scenarios the SDKs can be configured to submit spans directly to the Collectors over HTTP/HTTPS.
+In some cases it is not feasible to deploy **jaeger-agent** next to the application, for example, when the application code is running as a serverless function.
+In these scenarios the SDKs can be configured to submit spans directly to **jaeger-collector**s over HTTP/HTTPS.

 The same [jaeger.thrift] payload can be submitted in HTTP POST request to `/api/traces` endpoint, for example, `https://jaeger-collector:14268/api/traces`.
 The `Batch` struct needs to be encoded using Thrift's `binary` encoding, and the HTTP request should specify the content type header: